 Improper removal or harmful control methods may conflict with wildlife protection standards.
 Facilities must manage bird activity without violating regulations.

-Reactive Cleanup Complicates Compliance
+Why Reactive Cleanup Makes Compliance Harder

 Recurring bird issues often trigger follow-up inspections and documentation reviews.

-Corrective Action Reporting
+Corrective Actions Increase Reporting Burden

 Each incident requires reporting, tracking, and verification that the problem has been resolved.

-Inconsistent Risk Documentation
+Incident-Based Records Create Inconsistent Documentation

 Without preventive systems, compliance teams rely on incident-based records instead of consistent prevention data.

-Preventive Risk Reduction
+Preventive Risk Reduction Before Violations Occur

 Humane deterrents reduce contamination and safety hazards before inspections occur.
 This lowers the chance of citations and corrective actions.